dojo/docs/dojox/form/FilePickerTextBox.rst

 Additional attr value
 ---------------------

-You can call widget.attr("pathValue") to get (or set) the value of the widget - using "string" format (ie. "/path/to/file.txt") instead of using the item.
+You can call widget.get("pathValue") or widget.set("pathValue", ...) to get or set the value of the widget - using "string" format (ie. "/path/to/file.txt") instead of using the item.
 Items in the "constraints" parameter will be passed in to the file picker as creation parameters.

 Examples